 Example: You can use your life insurance policy to donate to a charity, naming it the beneficiary of your insurance policy.
 The proceeds of the life insurance is eligible for a tax credit for the year of death, which may result in a significant reduction of taxes payable on death.

-With your donation, you get to help the charity of your choosing while reducing the impact of taxes on your estate.
+With your donation - This link will open in a new window., you get to help the charity of your choosing while reducing the impact of taxes on your estate.